SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Appendix

 \subsection{Standard deviations}

 We report here the standard deviations of UA, IRA and CRA metrics across 4 different seeds.

-\subsection{Multipliers Comparison}
+\subsection{Multipliers comparison}

-The comparison reveals significant differences in unlearning strategies between the baseline method~\cite{cywinski2025saeuron} and our \textsc{SAEmnesia} variants.
-The baseline method employs substantially larger multiplier magnitudes (as per Table \ref{tab:model_multipliers_comparison}), averaging -21.25, while our \textsc{SAEmnesia}-OS-CA-FS and \textsc{SAEmnesia}-OS-OC-CA-FT models achieve effective unlearning with more conservative multipliers, averaging -6.20 and -6.60 respectively.
-These results align well with the findings on latents score distributions shown in Figure~\ref{fig:score_distributions}, Figure~\ref{fig:arch_score_distributions}, Figure~\ref{fig:rabbits_score_distributions} and Figure~\ref{fig:sea_score_distributions}.
-This substantial reduction in multiplier magnitude supports the hypothesis that feature centralization allows effective unlearning by focusing on individual high-scoring features.
+The comparison reveals significant differences in unlearning strategies between other SAE-based methods~\cite{cywinski2025saeuron} and our SAEmnesia variants.
+SAeUron employs substantially larger multiplier magnitudes (as per \cref{tab:model_multipliers_comparison}), averaging -21.25, while our SAEmnesia-OS-CA-FS and SAEmnesia-OS-DC-CA-FT models achieve effective unlearning with more conservative multipliers, averaging -6.20 and -6.60 respectively.
+These results align well with the findings on latents score distributions shown in \cref{fig:score_distributions,fig:arch_score_distributions,fig:rabbits_score_distributions,fig:sea_score_distributions}.

-\subsection{Additional Scores Histograms}
+\subsection{Additional scores histograms}

-In this section are provided additional examples similar to Figure~\ref{fig:score_distributions}, to further demonstrate the robustness of our methods throughout different concepts, such as Architectures~\ref{fig:arch_score_distributions}, Rabbits~\ref{fig:rabbits_score_distributions} and Sea~\ref{fig:sea_score_distributions}.
-For all the objects, we have a clear transition from a distributed histogram with high entropy, to a well defined peaked latent score.
+In this section are provided additional examples similar to \cref{fig:score_distributions}, to further demonstrate the robustness of our methods throughout different concepts, such as Architectures (\cref{fig:arch_score_distributions}), Rabbits (\cref{fig:rabbits_score_distributions}) and Sea (\cref{fig:sea_score_distributions}).
+For all the objects, we show a clear improvement, going from distributed scores (in orange) produced by SAeUron~\cite{cywinski2025saeuron}, to well defined peaks (in green) produced by our method SAEmnesia.